AliceKLWilliams/laravel-lms/README.md

 - Users can create their own accounts
 - Admins can create other users (Admins or Students)
 - Admins can assign users to courses
+- Admins can remove users from courses
+- Admins can view a user's details
 - Users can view their assigned courses on a My Courses page
 - Users can only view the courses/modules/lessons they are assigned to